 OKRs are gaining momentum as the most effective framework to execute strategy without losing visibility on who contributes to the strategic outcomes and how.
 The strength of OKRs lies in its ability to simplify the complexity at workplaces.
 More often than not, we see that teams end up complicating the way they craft OKRs instead of keeping it simple, specific and outcome-based.
 The most significant change that OKRs bring is that they connect teams to a common outcome where they leverage each other’s strengths in order to plan their activities, run experiments and work as a team to focus on achieving their goals together.

-While there are many OKR guides out there, there isn’t much on explaining how you craft OKRs in a way that a complete beginner would be able to understand… Except this one, of course!
-Whether you’re someone who is exploring the possibility of adopting OKRs and wants to get an idea with the entire framework, or someone who is already using OKRs and wants to know why their ORKs look more like tasks and not outcome metrics, we know our little guide will be of use to you.
+While there are many OKR guides out there, there isn’t much on explaining how you craft OKRs in a way that a complete beginner would be able to understand… Except this one!
+Whether you’re someone who is exploring the possibility of adopting OKRs and wants to get an idea with the entire framework, or someone who is already using OKRs and wants to know why their ORKs look more like tasks and not outcome metrics, this little guide will be helpful.

 So, let’s get started!